 From a more general perspective the database has potential for many other uses, including local economic analysis and development.
 This calls for a much greater use of data sources such as the Census of Population as well as other ONS data, some of which may be available via NOMIS.
-Annex C provides a more detailed consideration.
+Annex C provides a more detailed consideration of these sources.